Asana/python-asana-preview/docs/WebhooksApi.md

     api_instance = webhooks_api.WebhooksApi(api_client)
     webhook_gid = "12345" # str | Globally unique identifier for the webhook.
     opt_pretty = True # bool | Provides “pretty” output.
 Provides the response in a “pretty” format.
 In the case of JSON this means doing proper line breaking and indentation to make it readable.
-This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["last_failure_content","created_at","resource","last_failure_at","active","target","filters","last_success_at"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
+This will take extra time and increase the response size so it is advisable only to use this during debugging. (optional) opt_fields = ["active","resource","last_failure_at","filters","last_failure_content","last_success_at","created_at","target"] # [str] | This endpoint returns a compact resource, which excludes some properties by default.
 To include those optional properties, set this query parameter to a comma-separated list of the properties you wish to include. (optional)

     # Example passing only required values which don't have defaults set
     try: